Deeves/TinyMUD/docs/minimal viable product timeline.md

 To keep player positions synchronized visually, a `MultiplayerSynchronizer` node will be added to the `player.tscn`.
 This powerful node is configured to automatically watch a property (like the player's position on the `TileMap`) and broadcast any changes from the host to all clients.
 When the host's `WorldDB` updates a player's location, the change is propagated, ensuring all players see characters move in real-time on their graphical maps.

-## Phase 5: Assembling the Complete MVP (Estimated Duration: 5 Days)
+## Phase 5: Assembling the Complete MVP (Estimated Duration: 5 Days) - ⬜ Not Started

 With the complex networked architecture in place, this phase focuses on implementing the full suite of specified MVP gameplay features.
 The difficult foundational work of Phase 4 now pays off, as implementing new features becomes a matter of replicating a well-defined pattern rather than engineering new systems.
 The cognitive load is lower, and progress should feel rapid as features are ticked off the MVP list.